 - ⅓ cup orange juice (juice from 1-2 oranges)

-- 2-3 medium oranges thinly sliced (leave the peel on)
+- 2-3 medium oranges thinly sliced into circles (leave the peel on)

 - zest of two oranges